TJ Friedl Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.2 K/9, the 10th-best in MLB.
+- The pitching staff for the Phillies has a collective nine K/9, which ranks 13th in MLB.

-- The Phillies have the 26th-ranked team ERA among all league pitching staffs (5.28).
+- The Phillies have a 5.38 team ERA that ranks 25th across all MLB pitching staffs.

-- The Phillies will send Falter (0-1) out for his third start of the season.
+- The Phillies will look to Walker (0-1) in his third start of the season.

-- In his most recent time out on Saturday, the lefty threw five innings against the Cincinnati Reds, giving up one earned run while surrendering four hits.
+- In his most recent time out on Sunday, the righty tossed 4 2/3 innings against the Cincinnati Reds, allowing two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.